Waterfront Action Logo

 • SB1622 language providing for the land exchange carried by Senator Perata

-Status: legislation signed into law 9/15/2004
+Status: Legislation signed into law 9/15/2004

 • Lands to be traded must be identified by Port.

-Status: incomplete
+Status: Complete

 • The Port must hold at least one public hearing regarding the proposed land trade.